reselbob/graphql-marauder/readme.md

 ## Running Seat Saver as a Docker Compose Application

 (You can run this project under a Katabcoda Ubuntu Playground.
-Click [here](https://katacoda.com/courses/ubuntu/playground) to go to eh Ubuntu Playground.)
+Click [here](https://katacoda.com/courses/ubuntu/playground) to go to the Ubuntu Playground.)

 **Step 1:** Clone the source into your host machine.